 In 2000 voters approved a reduction in vehicle taxes, which had the most effect on used vehicles.
 The Oklahoma Tax Commission estimated that government revenue decreased by $50 million from this change.

-Taxpayers pay an A per-unit tax paid when a specific good (such as a gallon of gasoline) is... of 3.25 percent of the price when they buy a new vehicle and a lower How much tax is paid for each unit of activity being taxed.
-For example, a... on used vehicles (depending on the sales price).
+Taxpayers pay an excise tax of 3.25 percent of the price when they buy a new vehicle and a lower tax rate on used vehicles (depending on the sales price).
 There is also an annual registration fee of $26 to $96 depending on the age of the vehicle.
 Taxes generally are paid to tag agents, who are contracted by the Tax Commission as collection agents.
 They transmit the tax to the state after deducting an administrative fee.

-Only the state collects motor vehicle taxes, which are split between the state (or General Fund) The principal funding source for most government operations.
-Any revenue not restricted...
-(25 percent), schools (36 percent), local governments (35 percent) and several other small uses.
+Only the state collects motor vehicle taxes, which are split between the state general revenue fund (25 percent), schools (36 percent), local governments (35 percent) and several other small uses.
 Oklahoma does not allow additional local taxes on vehicles, nor does it limit use of these taxes to roads and bridges; both practices are common in other states.